How Well Do You Know the Faith?

 Get clarity on complex issues, and the tools you need to talk about them with others.

-We Believe will begin on Wednesday, May 20th, and continue for 30 days.
-Each day you will receive an email linking you to new daily content posted right here at GoodCatholic.com.
+You can access the full series when you purchase.
+Each day you will also receive an email reminder linking you to the daily content posted right here at GoodCatholic.com.
 You’ll be able to repeat the series as often as you wish for one full year.
 Don’t wait!
 Subscribe today.

 Father Ken Geraci, CPM